hellojialee/hellojialee.github.io/source/about/index.md

 <img src="https://cdn.jsdelivr.net/gh/hellojialee/PictureBed@master/img2bolg/202309110946262.jpg" style="zoom:40%;" />

 - [<font size=4 color="#dd00dd">Here🎯</font>](http://faculty.hfut.edu.cn/lijia/zh_CN/index.htm)  is Jia's officail school page
+- My current research interests include
+  - 🔬<font color="#ddd00">**computer vision**</font>,
+  - 🔬<font color="#ddd00">**multimodal emotion recognition**</font>,
+  - 🔬<font color="#ddd00">**vision-and-language navigation**</font>...

 - I am looking for self-motivated students to join us and welcome to contact🔥
-- *E-mail*📧 :  <lijia@hfut.edu.cn> (for work) or  <hellojialee@gmail.com> (only in case)
+- E-mail📧 :  <lijia@hfut.edu.cn> (for work) or  <hellojialee@gmail.com> (only in case)

 ## 🐔 **Self-Introduction**

 I'm currently a faculty🧑‍🏫 with Hefei University of Technology (HFUT)🏫, Hefei, China.
 I received my Ph.D. degree from the School of Information Science and Technology, University of Science and Technology of China (USTC), Hefei, China, in 2021.
 Before that, I received my B.E. degree in automation from Hefei University of Technology, China, in 2016.

-My current research interests include 🔬<font color="#ddd00">**computer vision**</font>,  🔬<font color="#ddd00">**multimodal emotion recognition**</font>, and 🔬<font color="#ddd00">**vision-and-language navigation**</font>.
 I have published papers📑 in refereed journals and conferences such as TCSVT, TMM, AAAI, and ACM MM.
 I have obtained championships🏆🏆 in two international challenges  (5th ABAW and 3rd MuSe) in the field of affective computing hosted by CVPR 2023 and MM 2022.

 ## 🧐 **Some Publications**